alchemyplatform/rundler/docs/architecture.md

 ### Signer

 The signer component is used to sign transactions before they are sent to be propogated on chain.
 The signing process can either be done by a key that is local to the server instance or an AWS KMS key.
 When using the KMS option, there also needs to be a configured redis cache to perform locking.
-The locking is required as if there are multiple instances of the builder modules running with access to the same pool, we want to make sure that none of those builders have the same key which could lead to bundle invalidation once proposed bundles have reached a validator.
+The locking is required as if there are multiple instances of the builder modules running, we want to make sure that none there are two of the services are using the same key with the same nonce.
+This can lead to an imediate revertion of the bundle if the nonce is not correct when sending the bundle to be processed on chain.

 ### Server

 The server component is a little bit more complex than the `sender` and the `signer` modules as there is a context of local or distributed options.
 The local server will work by passing messages between threads and listening to updates from the `pool`.
 If the server is running in the distributed mode, messaging is done via gRPC which can be local to the machine or across multiple machines.

 ## Pool

 The pool components purpose is to manage the mempool operations.
 Once a user operation is sent to the RPC server, the pool will add the operation to its mempool to be proposed via the builder and then to be propogated on chain.
+The Pool should be the module that lets the bulder know when a new user operation has been added to the mempool so that it can then be proposed to be incuded in a new bundle.

 ## Distributed architecture